Patrick Wisdom Player Props: Cubs vs. Cardinals

-The Chicago Cubs and Patrick Wisdom (.379 slugging percentage over his past 10 games, including two homers), take on starting pitcher Miles Mikolas and the St. Louis Cardinals at Wrigley Field, Monday at 7:40 PM ET.
+Patrick Wisdom, with a slugging percentage of .444 in his past 10 games -- including two home runs -- will be in action for the Chicago Cubs against the St. Louis Cardinals, with Jordan Montgomery on the hill, May 10 at 7:40 PM ET.

-He had a hitless showing in his last game (0-for-0) against the Marlins.
+He reached base in all three of his plate appearances (1-for-1) in his last game against the Cardinals.

 Patrick Wisdom Game Info & Props vs. the Cardinals